Installation#

 arch – Architecture to update, or

-for the local machine archprogress – progress callback
+Nonefor the local machine archprogress – progress callback

 progress_data – user data passed to

-out_changed – Set to
+progressout_changed – Set to

-if the contents of the appstream changed,False
+Trueif the contents of the appstream changed,Falseif nothing changedcancellable – a

 Cancellable

-- update_appstream_sync(remote_name: str, arch: str | None = None, out_changed: bool | None = None, cancellable: Cancellable | None = None) bool #
+- update_appstream_sync(remote_name: str, arch: str | None = None, out_changed: bool | None = None, cancellable: Cancellable | None = None) bool#

 Updates the local copy of appstream for

-.
-If you need progress feedback, useupdate_appstream_full_sync()
+remote_namefor the specifiedarch.
+If you need progress feedback, useupdate_appstream_full_sync().- Parameters:

 remote_name – the name of the remote